vladdancer/drupal.ua/sites/all/modules/contrib/legal/README.txt

     and displayed as text only

 	- Scroll Box (CSS) - Scrollable text box created in CSS Text should be entered with HTML formatting.
        (less accessible than a standard scroll box)

 	- HTML Text - Terms & conditions displayed as HTML formatted text Text should be entered with HTML formatting

-	-  Page Link - T&C page link on the Accept checkbox label, T&Cs not displayed on registration page

 	Note: When displayed on the page /legal your T&Cs will be automatically reformatted to HTML Text if entered as a Scroll Box or Scroll Box (CSS)